 Line Corporation, a Japanese Internet firm and the operator of the country’s most popular messaging app, has added Tron (TRX) to its cryptocurrency exchange platform Bitbox.
-Tron is the first crypto-token to pass the review process by the Bitbox open-listing committee and joins other cryptocurrencies already available in the platform including Bitcoin, Ethereum, Litecoin, Ripple, and Stellar.
+It is the first crypto-token to pass the review process by the Bitbox open-listing committee, allowing users to buy Tron alongside other cryptocurrencies already available in the platform including Bitcoin, Ethereum, Litecoin, Ripple, and Stellar.

 Bitbox, which said it was now focusing on expanding the range of options available for customers, is accepting applications from other crypto-tokens that want to join the exchange and that are prepared to undergo a thorough evaluation process.